myungsunpark-o/myungsunpark-o.github.io/_pages/research.md

 <hr style="margin: 30px 0;" />

-# Accurate Hand Motion Capture for Dexterous Robotic Manipulation
+# Motion Capture Glove for Dexterous Robotic Manipulation

 <div style="display: block; margin-bottom: 15px;">
   <span style="display: inline;">
     Humans perform complex manipulation tasks through the coordination of multiple fingers.
-Implementing this level of dexterous robotic manipulation via Physical AI requires high-quality datasets, which are often challenging to acquire.
+Implementing this level of dexterous robotic manipulation via **Physical AI requires high-quality datasets**, which are often challenging to acquire.
 I address this issue by developing wearable devices that accurately measure all degrees of freedom in human fingers.
 This approach enables intuitive teleoperation of dexterous robotic hands, facilitating complex tasks that are otherwise difficult to demonstrate.

   </span>